udap/EIP/singular/README.md

 Note:

 1. I was using ganache GUI as the testing eth client, as reflected in the port setting in the truffle-config.json.
-2. I was using truufle v5 beta 1 as the dev environment. see `https://github.com/trufflesuite/truffle/releases`
+2. I was using Truffle v5 beta 1 as the dev environment. see `https://github.com/trufflesuite/truffle/releases`
 3. The most interesting class is `Tradable`, which is a tradable singular that can do transfers, swaps, buy and sells with erc20 tokens wrapped in ERC20Debit.
 Check out the Tradable.test.js for the usage.